Plain English Summary

 What does the study involve?

-Chosen teeth are randomly allocated into three groups for restorations supported with either one-piece milled post and core from (PEKK)or one-piece milled post and core from fibre reinforced composite blocks or prefabricated fibre posts.
+Chosen teeth are randomly allocated into two groups to undergo restorations supported with either a one-piece milled post and core made from PEKK or prefabricated fibre posts.
 All teeth are assessed clinically at 3, 6, and 12 months and radiographically at 6 and 12 months after treatment.

 What are the possible benefits and risks of participation?